 Regular Court Sessions

 Rosenberg Municipal Court has regular court on Tuesdays at 9:00 a.m.

-Bench trials and jury trials are scheduled for the third Wednesday of each month.
+Bench trials and jury trials are usually scheduled for the third Wednesday of each month.

-Show Cause Hearings are every second Tuesday of each month.
+Show Cause Hearings are usually scheduled for the second Tuesday of each month.

 Rosenberg Municipal Court Dockets